Oxidative phosphorylation: Reactive oxygen species

 These reactive oxygen species and their reaction products, such as the hydroxyl radical, are very harmful to cells, as they oxidize proteins and cause mutations in DNA.
 This cellular damage may contribute to disease and is proposed as one cause of aging.

 The cytochrome c oxidase complex is highly efficient at reducing oxygen to water, and it releases very few partly reduced intermediates; however small amounts of superoxide anion and peroxide are produced by the electron transport chain.
 Particularly important is the reduction of coenzyme Q in complex III, as a highly reactive ubisemiquinone free radical is formed as an intermediate in the Q cycle.
 This unstable species can lead to electron "leakage" when electrons transfer directly to oxygen, forming superoxide.
 As the production of reactive oxygen species by these proton-pumping complexes is greatest at high membrane potentials, it has been proposed that mitochondria regulate their activity to maintain the membrane potential within a narrow range that balances ATP production against oxidant generation.
 For instance, oxidants can activate uncoupling proteins that reduce membrane potential.

 To counteract these reactive oxygen species, cells contain numerous antioxidant systems, including antioxidant vitamins such as vitamin C and vitamin E, and antioxidant enzymes such as superoxide dismutase, catalase, and peroxidases, which detoxify the reactive species, limiting damage to the cell.

 In hypoxic/anoxic conditions

 As oxygen is fundamental for oxidative phosphorylation, a shortage in O_{2} level can alter ATP production rates.
 The proton motive force and ATP production can be maintained by intracellular acidosis.
 Cytosolic protons that have accumulated with ATP hydrolysis and lactic acidosis can freely diffuse across the mitochondrial outer-membrane and acidify the inter-membrane space, hence directly contributing to the proton motive force and ATP production.

 When exposed to hypoxia/anoxia (no oxygen), most animals will see damage done to their mitochondria.
 From some species, these conditions can happen due to environmental variables, such as low tides, low temperatures, or general living conditions, like living in a hypoxic underground burrow.
 In humans, these conditions are commonly met in medical emergencies such as strokes, ischemia, and asphyxia.

-Despite this, or perhaps due to it, some species have developed their own defense mechanisms against anoxia/hypoxia, as well as during reperfusion/reoxygenation.
-These mechanisms are diverse and differ between endotherms and ectotherms and can differ even at the species level.